StefanLeng/gurps-categorized-sheet/README.md

 Fix for some display issues with characters imported from GCA.
 Fix for missing attacks from weapons in containers.

+0.3.2
+Made number of hands configurable.
+You can now have more (or less) than 2 hands.
+Display message when an exeption occures when working with unexpected character data.
+This allows the user to switch to another sheet.
+Fixed various issues with skill and traits containers.
+Scrollbars for eqipmnet.
+Fixed display of attacks without useage.
+Fixed display of attacks with missing ST or range.
+Fixed layout of the spell list.
+Fixed layout issues with ranged attacks with longer texts.

 ## Development

 ### Prerequisites